Trachti/nutanix_vm_protection/README.md

 - Network access to the configured Prism Element clusters
 - A valid Nutanix API token
 - Correct cluster UUID to Prism Element host mappings
+- The same user with the same password configured on Prism Central and all Prism Element clusters

 This project uses only the Python standard library.
 No external Python packages are required.